Wondering where to eat in Fredericksburg, Virginia? Check out this list of my favorite Fredericksburg restaurants!

 On the more international side, look for rotating specials like the shrimp Creole, roasted pork with a pineapple cherry sauce, or a London broil topped with mushroom gravy.
 Other days, you might find eggplant Parmesan, lamb shank with Greek salad, crab cake sandwiches, or fried calamari.
 Keep coming back and you might be offered Porterhouse pork chops, roasted turkey breasts with stuffing and gravy, a fried oyster dinner, or even a broiled filet of salmon stuffed with crab meat.

-Paradise Diner also serves a full breakfast menu with choices including waffles, French toast, pumpkin hotcakes, breakfast sandwiches, and several types of omelets.
+Paradise Diner has a good service and also serves a full breakfast menu with choices including waffles, French toast, pumpkin hotcakes, breakfast sandwiches, and several types of omelets.
 Next time I go, I want to try the crab cake Benedict or the fried chicken and waffles.

 633 White Oak Rd. // +1 540-371-9988